ashdoesdev/GamePortraits/README.md

 https://ashdoesdev.github.io/GamePortraits/

-Upload or enter link to generate portraits with the proper format, size, and names for certain games to utilize.
+Upload or enter image url to generate portraits with the proper format, size, and names for certain games to utilize.

 Games supported so far:
 - Pathfinder: Kingmaker